libgit2/libgit2/CONTRIBUTING.md

 We're making it easy to do interesting things with git, and we'd love to have your help.

+## Licensing

+By contributing to libgit2, you agree to release your contribution under the terms of the license.
+For code under `examples`, this is governed by the [CC0 Public Domain Dedication](examples/COPYING).
+All other code is released under the [GPL v2 with linking exception](COPYING).

 ## Discussion & Chat

 We hang out in the #libgit2 channel on irc.freenode.net.